tfrege/aws-terraform-workshop/README.md

 }
 ```

-Then, find the place where the Lambda's environment variables are defined, remove the "TBD" strings for `ARTIFACT_BUCKET` and replace it with the commented line next to it:
+Then, find the place where the Lambda's environment variables are defined, remove the "TBD" string for `ARTIFACT_BUCKET` and replace it with the commented line next to it:

 From:
 ```hcl